Deploying a VMware File Recovery Enabler for Linux

 A File Recovery Enabler for Linux (FREL) enables virtual machine data to be browsed from a backup for the source virtual machine (VM), with support for ext2, ext3, ext4, XFS, JFS, HFS, HFS Plus, and Btrfs file systems.
 Use the open virtual appliance (OVA) template supplied by Commvault to create a virtual machine that contains the File Recovery Enabler.

-The File Recovery Enabler is deployed as a MediaAgent in restore-only mode, and does not consume a license.
+The File Recovery Enabler for Linux package is deployed as a MediaAgent in restore-only mode, and does not consume a license.
 The client does not appear in the Client Computers list unless the Show Unlicensed with software (Restore only Clients) option is selected in User Preferences.

 Before You Begin

 - Before creating a virtual machine for Linux file restores, install the latest available service pack for Commvault on the CommServe host and Virtual Server Agent.